No act of kindness, no matter how small, is ever wasted. ~Aesop

 - Your child will need a supply of pencils (not mechanical), erasers, a highlighter, and a sturdy backpack.
 We supply paper and one pencil a month.

 - Homework is very important to me, and it is assigned nightly, usually math and spelling each night.
 The students will also have one short reading assignment per week, which practices fluency and allows you to hear your child read at home.
 Homework helps students make the most of their experience in school.
 The students receive a red homework folder, with two pockets.
 On the left is work to be returned, such as nightly homework and signed tests, etc. On the right is what is to stay home, such as notes from the office and completed work.
 Homework serves a number of purposes: to reinforce concepts learned during the day, to establish good study habits, to complete work we didn't finish in class, and make up work if you are absent.
 Any homework not brought back to school the next day is late.
 The first time this happens students will get a warning and the work is expected the next school day.
 The second time this happens students will miss recess to finish the work. and the student write in the planner to make you aware that work is not getting completed.
 There is an assigned recess detention teacher each day.
 If this becomes a continuous problem we will have to discuss further options.
 Students may have to miss out on gym, art, music, or some other fun activity so that they can get caught up.
 Three incomplete homework assignments usually result in one point being taken off the final average in the subject for the quarter.
+Four days of incomplete homework results in a form being sent to the principal, which will be sent home to you.

 READING IS THE BASIC TOOL IN THE LIVING OF A GOOD LIFE. ~MORTIMER J. ADLER